Thursday, May 28, 2026

 160: 19.7

 I'm not out of the game yet.
 Apparently.
 Those are my sprint workout stats from yesterday.
-I took huge rests, especially before that last 160m (I think it approached 18 minutes), and I had huge winds on my back...but that seemed like a really good result.
+I took huge rests, especially before that last 160m (I think it approached 18 minutes), and I had huge winds on my back...but that seemed like a really good result no matter the circumstances.

 I just looked back at my last few posts, and I pondered how those posts fit with my actual lived experience.
 To a surprising extent, that March 15th sprint workout was kind of the beginning of the end for me, as it were.
 Or maybe it was more the "horizontal plyos" I did that I never posted about a few days after that sprint workout.
 In fact, those plyos must have been what REALLY started to push my achilles over the edge, probably more so than the sprints.